Kymkim/modular-kbd/docs/firmware/firmware-architecture.md

 Devices already in Master or Module mode should respond to discovery queries with their current depth value.

-Ooh\~ let’s make your UART DMA explanation sparkle ✨ I’ll clean it up, add clarity on why interrupts could be tricky, and make the flow a bit more structured.
-Here’s a polished version:

 # UART Queue with DMA

 Data transmission in this system is handled via **UART**.
 However, standard UART operations are **blocking**: